explorium-ai/crossplane-iam-pod-role/README.md

 ## Prerequisite of this chart

-1. Please follow the [Oidc provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) docs amd install it into your cluster
+1. Please follow the [Oidc provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) docs and install it into your cluster
 2. Please follow the [Crossplane](https://artifacthub.io/packages/helm/crossplane/crossplane) docs and install it into your cluster. once installed, make sure to add Iam full permissions to your ProviderConfig.
 ## Install using Helm chart